Michu: Post-retirement

 On 3 June 2018, Michu was appointed as director of football of Langreo, where his brother acted as head coach.
 He left the position on 3 April 2019, to become the technical secretary of Oviedo.
 In December that year, he agreed to terminate his contract to join Burgos CF in the former capacity.

-In 2022, Michu stated that he was still struggling with chronic pain after retirement, claiming that his 'ankle is that of a 90-year-old' despite undergoing several surgeries.
+In October 2024, Michu named himself caretaker manager of Burgos in place of the sacked Bolo.
+His only match in charge was a 5–2 away win over CD Móstoles URJC in the first round of the Copa del Rey.

 Personal life

 In November 2012, along with fellow Premier League stars Santi Cazorla and Juan Mata, Michu bought shares in former club Oviedo as they struggled to raise €2 million to stay afloat in the Spanish third division.
 He spoke to the official Swansea website about his love for his former club and the decision saying, "It's my local club, a club I love, so I hope it will be enough."
+In 2022, he stated that he was still struggling with chronic pain after retirement, claiming that his 'ankle is that of a 90-year-old' despite undergoing several surgeries.

 Michu's older brother Hernán was also a footballer.
 A midfielder, he too was developed at Oviedo before playing for local sides and subsequently switching to a managerial role; both worked together at Langreo in 2015–16.